 It generally takes two to six months to find out if you’ve been successful in getting a refund.
 One way to simplify the process is by using a service like Taxback that can assist you with claiming your refund.

 Tax fines in Germany

-Anyone who fails to file their German income tax return on time will be subject to late filing fees.
+Anyone who fails to file their German income tax return on time is subject to late filing fees.

-For each month your return is late, you’ll be fined 0.25% of the total assessed tax.
+If you fail to file your taxes on time, you’ll be fined 0.25% of the total assessed tax.
 So, if your tax total is €10,000, you’ll be charged €25 a month in late fees.

 If you’re late paying the tax you owe, you’ll be fined 1% of the unpaid each month that you fail to pay it.

 Income taxes for expats can be tricky.
 You’ll need to make sure you’re fully up to speed on the country’s tax rules to avoid any nasty fines for getting your returns wrong, as well as finding out about any double tax treaties in place.